angulardart/site-angulardart/src/angular/guide/security.md

   cryptographically secure random number generator, and expire in a day or two.

   Your server may use a different cookie or header name for this purpose.
-  An Angular application can customize cookie and header names by providing its own `CookieXSRFStrategy` values.
+  An Angular app can customize cookie and header names by providing its own `CookieXSRFStrategy` values.

 <?code-excerpt?>
 ```typescript